tstorch/aiman/_setup/generate_framework_prompt.md

 - Scans Markdown files with YAML frontmatter.
 - Validates required provenance fields by `type` (including `created_by`, `generated_with`, `citations`, and `content_hash` for `source`).
 - Verifies `generated_with.prompt_hash` is present when artifacts were created/updated by framework scripts (detect via `generated_with.tool`).
+- If a model addendum is enabled for the detected model (from `created_by.model` or CLI flags) per the constraints matrix, verifies a model addendum exists in rendered prompts and appears after the agent addendum; if disabled/not defined, verifies no model addendum is present.
 - Emits a concise human-readable summary and optional JSON report to stdout.
 - Exit codes: 0 = PASS, 1 = FAIL.